Breast Cancer Campaign

 Breast Cancer Campaign was a breast cancer research charity based in the United Kingdom.
 In 2015, Breast Cancer Campaign merged with another charity, Breakthrough Breast Cancer, to form the UK's largest breast cancer research charity - Breast Cancer Now.

 History

 In 2014 it was announced that Breast Cancer Campaign would be merging with the charity Breakthrough Breast Cancer.

 Breast Cancer Campaign Tissue Bank

-The Breast Cancer Campaign Tissue Bank is a collaboration between four research centres.
-It aims to create a bank of breast cancer tissues for researchers to study.
+The Breast Cancer Campaign Tissue Bank was a collaboration between four research centres which aimed to create a bank of breast cancer tissues for researchers to study.